chogabvanier/Readme/README.md

 # Readme
-What are your future aspirations in computer programming?
-What do you like best about Computer Programming?
-What do you like least about Computer Programming?

 My programming experience is Grade 10 and Grade 11 computer science courses.
 I also started playing with programming for about a year before Grade 10 on my own.
 I am comfortable in Turing, Pascal and Python.
+I have applied to computer science in many universities and I want to become a game develepor after university.
+What I like most about computer programming is the thinking.
+It's fun to me and it's like a logic puzzle.
+When something goes right it feels good and I want to do more.
+What I like least about computer programming is the repition involved in some scenarios.